 A peculiarity concerns interim proceedings.
 For international arbitration, article 183 PILA does not establish an exclusive competence of the arbitral tribunal.
-Therefore, except for the parties' deviating agreement, state courts - in addition to the arbitral tribunal - also have jurisdiction to order interim measures (BSK IPRG-Mabillard, article 183 PILA, paragraph 5).
+Therefore, except for the parties' deviating agreement, state courts - in addition to the arbitral tribunal - also have jurisdiction to order interim measures (BSK IPRG-Mabillard, 4th ed, 2021, article 183, paragraph 6).

-8 Judicial review of arbitral awards on jurisdiction May courts in your country review arbitral awards on jurisdiction?
+10 May courts in your country review arbitral awards on jurisdiction?